-Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power of that security, including options and warrants that are currently exercisable or exercisable within 60 days of May 31, 2017.
-Shares subject to warrants currently exercisable or exercisable within 60 days of May 31, 2017 are deemed to be outstanding for computing the percentage ownership of the person holding these warrants and the percentage ownership of any group of which the holder is a member, but are not deemed outstanding for computing the percentage of any other person.
+Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power of that security, including free shares that vest within 60 days of September 30, 2017 and options and warrants that are currently exercisable or exercisable within 60 days of September 30, 2017.
+Shares subject to free shares that vest within 60 days of September 30, 2017 and shares subject to warrants currently exercisable or exercisable within 60 days of September 30, 2017 are deemed to be outstanding for computing the percentage ownership of the person holding these free shares and warrants and the percentage ownership of any group of which the holder is a member, but are not deemed outstanding for computing the percentage of any other person.